 with_mock_api() maps requests—URLs along with request bodies and query parameters—to file paths.
 If the file exists, its contents are returned as the response object, as if the API server had returned it.
 This allows you to test complex R code that makes requests and does something with the response, simulating how the API should respond to specific requests.

 Requests that do not have a corresponding fixture file raise errors that print the request method, URL, and body payload, if provided.

-expect_POST(), and the rest of the family of HTTP-request-method expectations look for those errors and check that the requests match the expectations.
+expect_POST(), and the rest of the HTTP-request-method expectations look for those errors and check that the requests match the expectations.
 These are useful for asserting that a function call would make a correctly-formed HTTP request without the need to generate a mock, as well as for asserting that a function does not make a request (because if it did, it would raise an error in this context).

 with_mock_api() to your tests is straightforward.
 Given a very basic test that makes network requests:

 Those requests will now raise errors unless we either (1) wrap them in

 expect_GET() and assert that we expect those requests to happen, or (2) supply mocks in the file paths that match those requests.
 We might get those mocks from the documentation for the API we’re using, or we could record them ourselves—and